rviscarra/blog/content/en/post/pyo3-psbt.md

 #### Acknowledgments

-I would like to thank [Jessica](https://www.linkedin.com/in/jessica-lopez-v) for the cover image and [Norman](https://www.linkedin.com/in/norman-argueta) for the input in the early stages of this blog post.
+I would like to thank [Jessica](https://www.linkedin.com/in/jessica-lopez-v) for the cover image and [Norman](https://www.linkedin.com/in/norman-argueta) for the input during the early stages of this blog post.

+[^1]: Unspent Transaction Output